bdurbrow/NABU-ESP32-TR1863/README.md

 * Male header pins for the VGA, PS/2, and SD card module ports (your SD card module may have come with these pre-installed - mine did).

+* A 4 pin cable that connects the NABU-ESP32-TR1863 PCB to a 6-pin PS/2 mouse connector.

+* A 6 pin cable that connects the NABU-ESP32-TR1863 PCB to a VGA connector.

 # Usage: